-If you want to chase bonefish, Small Hope Bay should definitely be at the top of your list.
+Small Hope Bay should definitely be at the top of your list if you want to chase bonefish.
 But with the lodge’s proximity to the second largest reef in the world, the lodge offers snorkeling and diving programs.
-Beginners and expert divers can be guided by PADI certified instructors exploring the large reef teeming with marine life.
+Beginners and expert divers can be guided by PADI-certified instructors exploring the large reef teeming with marine life.

-For people looking for ecotour options sea kayaking, sailing, and Batik lessons are available.
+For people looking for ecotour options, sea kayaking, sailing, and Batik lessons are available.
 Guests can enjoy the paradise chocked full of exotic birds and biodiversity.
 Andros Island, where Small Hope Bay Lodge is located, is the least developed landmass in the Caribbean.
-For anyone looking for a natural, relaxing vacation: Small Hope Bay Lodge is a great option.
+Small Hope Bay Lodge is a great option for anyone looking for a natural, relaxing vacation.

-This private island resort spoils guests when it comes to the amazing flats fishing and luxury amenities.
+This private island resort spoils guests when it comes to the amazing flats fishing, and luxury amenities.
 However, the lodge offers some great options for non-angling activities.
-With the lodge’s concierge services, guests can arrange for a hike through the woods, a tour of Red Bay Village, take a windsurfing lesson, meander the flats in a sea kayak, or snorkel the warm Caribbean waters.
+With the lodge’s concierge services, guests can arrange for a hike through the woods, tour Red Bay Village, take a windsurfing lesson, meander the flats in a sea kayak, or snorkel the warm Caribbean waters.

 For diving, Kamalame can cater to any skill level.
-Onsite PADI courses are available and well as online.
+Onsite PADI courses are available as well as online.
 Guests can dive at one of the lodge’s various dive sites.
 Explore the barrier reef swimming through chasms of coral.
 King Kong Blue Hole is a popular spot where divers can spot parrotfish, jacks, and sea fans.
-The diving in Belize is possibly the best in the world.
-If you come for the fishing or just for the diving, in either case, you’ll have an experience you won’t forget.
+Diving in Belize is possibly the best in the world.
+If you come for fishing or just for diving, in either case, you’ll have an experience you won’t forget.

 Incredible flats fishing paired with activities suited for everyone makes Stella Maris Resort a bucket list destination.
-This secluded resort offers ecotour packages of its own providing a Sandy Cay, Exuma boat excursion.
-Island hopping offers and adventure while interacting with the local wildlife.
+This secluded resort offers ecotour packages, providing a Sandy Cay, Exuma boat excursion.
+Island hopping offers adventure while interacting with the local wildlife.
 Borrow a bicycle, take a sea kayak or sailboat out on the flats, or explore a cave.

 Stella Maris offers certification diving courses under the supervision of seasoned instructors.
-Dive into ship-wrecks, sprawling coral, or deep holes.
+Dive into shipwrecks, sprawling coral, or deep holes.
 Dive with turtles, dolphins, rays, and all types of fish.
-If you’re lucky you may even spot a bull shark, nurse shark, or a hammerhead.
+You may even spot a bull shark, nurse shark, or a hammerhead if you’re lucky.

-For snorkeling and ecotours this is a hard lodge to beat.
-With Mayan ruins nearby and ecotours in the Sian Ka’an Biosphere providing incredible birdwatching, guests will be awestruck.
+For snorkeling and eco-tours, this is a hard lodge to beat.
+Guests will be awestruck with Mayan ruins nearby and ecotours in the Sian Ka’an Biosphere, providing incredible birdwatching.
 The biosphere also is home to four different types of turtles, as a diversity of fish species.